LeanMendez/go-cli/README.md

 # go-cli
-This is my first attempt at creating a Go CLI
+This is my first attempt to create a Go CLI following the Learning Go by examples tutorial by Aurélie Vache.